The 8 Most Spectacular Castle Wedding Venues Near Edinburgh

 Castle venues in Scotland often book up to two years in advance, particularly for summer Saturdays.
 Most offer exclusive hire, which means you have the run of the property — a significant advantage when it comes to photography, flexibility and atmosphere.
 When comparing venues, pay close attention to what is included in the hire fee: some castles provide all furniture, tableware and staffing, while others are more of a blank canvas requiring you to bring in external caterers and hire companies.

-A specialist Scottish wedding planner can be invaluable when booking a castle venue — they will often have existing relationships with venue coordinators and can help you navigate the logistics of working with older, listed buildings.
+A specialist Edinburgh wedding planner can be invaluable when booking a castle venue — they will often have existing relationships with venue coordinators and can help you navigate the logistics of working with older, listed buildings.
+Things to ask about: licence for civil ceremonies, accessibility, sound restrictions in the older parts of the building, and whether nearby accommodation is sufficient for your guest count.